Fonton-Tech-Inc/frontend-test-assessment/README.md

 ### 2. How would you improve the codebase to enhance its quality?

 Think about aspects like readability, maintainability, performance, and scalability.

+## IMPORTANT

+We're really interested in hearing your own insights and opinions on the project, not AI generated answer.

+Please provide your thoughts based on your own experience and understanding.

+It would also be great if you could attach screenshots of the app to illustrate your points, especially when discussing any areas for improvement.